guildai/guildai-r/README.md

 #> # A tibble: 1 × 5
 #>   run                              path   tag           value  step
 #>   <chr>                            <chr>  <chr>         <dbl> <dbl>
-#> 1 3c874cd260fa44efae4fbf96497d2396 .guild test_accuracy 0.879     0
+#> 1 5b584ff6ad47499db376f434fa77c354 .guild test_accuracy 0.878     0

 best %>%
   runs_tag("best") %>%
   runs_export("./best-runs")
 ```

-The `runs` arguments can be supplied as dataframe returned by
+The `runs` arguments can be supplied as data frame, as returned by
 `ls_runs()` or `ls_scalars()`, like in the example above. `runs` can
-also be a character vector, with there is a flexible syntax supported
+also be a character vector, with a flexible syntax supported for
-for specifying runs selections: `runs` can be an `id`, an integer (the
+specifying runs selections: For example, `runs` can be an `id`, an
-n-th last run), or filter specification like `--running`.
+integer (the n-th last run), or any combination of filter specifications
+like `--running` and `--started 'last hour'`.
 See
 `resolve_run_ids("--help")` for details.

 ## Supplying guild options